Wholesale Deal ROI Calculator

 Clients who underperform usually do one of three things: hire a freelancer instead of an agency VA (no QA, no replacement, no script ownership), skip CRM setup so leads sit in spreadsheets or text threads, or fail to staff an acquisition manager fast enough as qualified lead volume scales.
 VA Horizon includes HighLevel CRM build and management in every engagement to remove the first two failure modes.

-Cost per qualified lead (monthly cost divided by qualified leads produced) is the cleanest single number for comparing your operation against alternatives.
-VA Horizon engagements typically land at $20 to $40 per qualified lead.
-A freelance VA without QA runs $30 to $60.
-Pay-per-lead services run $75 to $250 per qualified lead and rarely deliver the same quality of qualification (most pay-per-lead services count anyone with a property as a lead).
+Cost per qualified lead is the cleanest single number for comparing lead-generation options against each other.
+A freelance VA without QA typically runs $30 to $60 per qualified lead once you account for the hours it takes to manage them.
+Generic pay-per-lead services run $75 to $250 per qualified lead and rarely deliver the same qualification rigor (most count anyone who owns a property as a lead).
+VA Horizon runs on pay-per-qualified-lead pricing quoted after a buy box review, so you can compare our exact number directly against these benchmarks before you commit.

 Frequently asked questions